apache/pekko/docs/src/main/paradox/persistence.md

 Support for snapshots is provided by @apidoc[getDeliverySnapshot](persistence.AtLeastOnceDeliveryLike) {scala="#getDeliverySnapshot:org.apache.pekko.persistence.AtLeastOnceDelivery.AtLeastOnceDeliverySnapshot" java="#getDeliverySnapshot()"} and @apidoc[setDeliverySnapshot](persistence.AtLeastOnceDeliveryLike) {scala="#setDeliverySnapshot(snapshot:org.apache.pekko.persistence.AtLeastOnceDelivery.AtLeastOnceDeliverySnapshot):Unit" java="#setDeliverySnapshot(org.apache.pekko.persistence.AtLeastOnceDelivery.AtLeastOnceDeliverySnapshot)"}.
 The @apidoc[persistence.AtLeastOnceDelivery.AtLeastOnceDeliverySnapshot] contains the full delivery state, including unconfirmed messages.
 If you need a custom snapshot for other parts of the actor state you must also include the `AtLeastOnceDeliverySnapshot`.
-It is serialized using protobuf with the ordinary Akka serialization mechanism.
+It is serialized using protobuf with the ordinary Pekko serialization mechanism.
 It is easiest to include the bytes of the `AtLeastOnceDeliverySnapshot` as a blob in your custom snapshot.